percona/postgres/contrib/pg_tde/documentation/docs/global-key-provider-configuration/vault.md

 !!! note
     For production deployments, follow your organization’s security standards.

-### 1. Create docker-compose.yaml
+### 1. Create the docker-compose.yaml file

-Use the following `docker-compose.yaml` file to run both Vault and PostgreSQL with a shared secrets volume:
+The following `docker-compose.yaml` file is an example on how to run both Vault and PostgreSQL with a shared secrets volume:

-??? example "docker-compose.yaml"
+??? example "docker-compose.yaml (example file)"

     ```bash
     version: '3.8'